 Secure the lid on the Instant Pot, then make sure the valve is in the "Sealing" position.
 Set the Instant Pot to Pressure Cook on High for 15 minutes.
 Allow the Instant Pot to release its pressure naturally.
 Meanwhile, line a rimmed baking sheet with aluminum foil.
 Arrange a rack in the middle of the oven and heat to broil.

 Broil the chicken until nicely browned, rotating the baking sheet as needed, 3 to 5 minutes.
-When the sauce is ready, taste and season with salt and additional pepper as needed.
+Keep an eye on it to make sure it doesn't burn.
+When the sauce is reduced, taste and season with salt and additional pepper as needed.
 Discard the bay leaves.
-Serve the chicken thighs with steamed white rice if desired, and ladle the sauce over the chicken and rice.
+Serve the chicken thighs with steamed white rice if desired, and ladle the sauce over the chicken and rice and top with the scallions.